Bisher 692 mal gespeichert

 In addition, there is space in not yet fully finished (but with heating) rooms, in the attic, or in the barn.
 Sometimes, workawayers groups decide to share the big workawayer living room all together like a dormitory.
 Finally, if you bring a tent you of course are welcome to camp in the garden.

-If there is no worldwide corona crisis, mostly in the summer, I sometimes host about six or seven workawayers at the same time.
+If there is no worldwide corona crisis, mostly in the summer, I sometimes host up to 5 workawayers at the same time.

-I try to provide an single room to every workawayer who has the need for that privacy, but I cannot guaranty that you would not sometimes have to share room with other workawayers.
-It is very rare, that there is not a conclusion acceptable for all.
+I try to provide a single room to every workawayer who has the need for that privacy, but I cannot guaranty that you would not sometimes have to share room with other workawayers.
+It is very rare, that there is not a solution acceptable for all.

 If you need to work on your computer you have WIFI nearly everywhere in the house also in your room.

 There is a lot to do and to see in our region.
 There are many hiking paths that go through a number of middle age towns.
 A ruined castle can be seen from our house.
-Nearby are many small farms and a bio buffalo farm, an outdoor swimming pool, a barefoot park, a number of museums presenting the traditional lifestyle of the region and its rich historical past, traditional guesthouses, various sized gardens, beautiful forests, etc. I also have a nice library and music instruments waiting for you to play them.
+Nearby are many small farms and a bio buffalo farm, an outdoor swimming pool, a barefoot park, a number of museums presenting the traditional lifestyle of the region and its rich historical past, various sized gardens, beautiful forests.
+The low light pollution allows for good star gazing.

-If one day you want to dive into city life, the nearby little cities are Horb am Neckar and Freudenstadt, both about 20 minutes away by car.
+If you want to dive into city life, the nearby little cities are Horb am Neckar and Freudenstadt, both about 20 minutes away by car.
+Other nice places to visit are Alpirsbach, Tübingen and Hohenzollern.
 From Horb, there are direct express trains and the highway (A81) to Stuttgart.
-There are local buses from our little town to the nearby big towns, i.e. Sulz and Freudenstadt, but unfortunately they are not that frequent, especially during the holiday time as in every other remote region.
+There are local buses from our little town to the nearby big towns, i.e. Sulz and Freudenstadt but unfortunately they are not that frequent, especially during the holiday time as in every other remote region.
 You can always borrow a bicycle from me, if you are really fit, as it is a really hilly region.
 The challenge for fitness and nice view on the way, however, are for sure guaranteed! ^_^

 Think of the often rather cold temperatures and bring warm clothes.
-Additionally, for working you will need good shoes.
+Additionally, for working you will need suitable shoes.

 I am very committed to be a good host and I am searching for similarly committed workawayers.
 Please only apply if you: